802 & 806 Eighth Street & 809 Eighth Avenue

 Why a bus stop road widening proposed.
 Buses will have hard time going back to traffic.
 Should be aligned with the rest of roadway.

-Aquaro asked over 2 years ago
+Aquaro asked almost 3 years ago

 Thank you for your comment about the bus stop in front of the proposed project site.
 Currently, buses using this stop on Eighth Avenue need to stop in the middle of the travel lane to load and unload passengers.
 Through this application, there is an opportunity to address roadway, accessibility, and public realm improvements to help create a better condition for this bus stop, especially since Eighth Avenue is identified as a potential Frequent Transit Network route.
 With a proposed bus pullout, boarding and unboarding would not need to take place within a travel lane, and it could also help reduce the risk of vehicles extending into the intersection behind a stopped bus.